 If you are worried about your financial circumstances, debt advice is available from:

 Taking a payday loan

-If you have no alternative to a payday loan make sure:
+If you have no choice other than a payday loan make sure:

 - you understand the costs and charges involved as rates higher than 1,000 per cent APR are common